Bifurcation analysis of two-dimensional Rayleigh--B\'enard convection using deflation: Numerical methods

 We apply this algorithm repeatedly to discover multiple solutions to the steady state Rayleigh--B\'enard problem:

 where $\phi=(\vf{u},p,T)$ and $Ra$ is the bifurcation parameter.
 This equation is discretised with Taylor--Hood finite elements for the velocity and pressure (piecewise biquadratic and piecewise bilinear respectively), together with piecewise bilinear polynomials for the temperature, using the Firedrake finite element library~\cite{rathgeber2016}.
-The unit square domain is represented by a mesh with $50 \times 50$ square cells to preserve the symmetries of the problem and avoid numerical artefacts.
-A coarse discretization is needed due to the complexity of the problem and number of distinct solutions discovered, leading to hundred of thousands of deflation steps and Newton iterations.
-Moreover, we have not observed significant differences in selected experiments where we refined the mesh.
-A crucial question in the deflation technique is the choice of the deflation operator $\mathcal{M}$ because it can affect the convergence of Newton's method.
-We use the following operator,
+The unit square domain is represented by a mesh with $50 \times 50$ square cells to preserve the symmetries of the problem and avoid spurious symmetry breaking solutions.
+A coarse discretization is needed due to the complexity of the problem and number of distinct solutions discovered.
+However, we did not observe significant differences in selected experiments where we refined the mesh.